-Why We Need To Stop Calling People 'Illegal Immigrants'

 Why We Need To Stop Calling People ‘Illegal Immigrants’

+The phrase, currently in use to describe Rohingya refugees, dehumanizes people fleeing violence and frames them as a security threat.

-This week, a 14-year-old Rohingya girl, detained for two years in India, was deported to Myanmar.
-She drew public attention for being the first person India deported since a military coup began in Myanmar; a minor forced to flee violence was sent back to even more violence, critics decried.
-But the government has been firm in its stance: the girl, along with more than 150 immigrant Rohingyas who escaped persecution in Myanmar and were living in Jammu since and other states were ‘illegal’ and must exit Indian premises.
+This week, a 14-year-old Rohingya girl, detained for two years in India, faced a peculiar situation: authorities wanted to deport her back to Myanmar, but her family was in Bangladesh’s refugee camps.
+She drew public attention for being the first person India officially attempted to deported since a military coup began in Myanmar; a minor forced to flee violence was sent back to even more violence, critics decried.
+The deportation didn’t take place in the end, because Myanmar authorities refused to accept her, The Wire reported Friday.
+But it is the government’s firm stance that stands out: the girl, along with more than 150 immigrant Rohingyas who escaped persecution in Myanmar and were living in Jammu and other states, was ‘illegal’ and must exit Indian premises, they maintained.

 The persistent labeling of people as illegal immigrants is a poignant issue, one that has perturbed western countries like the U.S. for long.
 Perhaps, the human rights crisis unfolding right under our eyes gives India sufficient reason to mull over the moral concerns at play in the language we use to discuss them.